umbraco/UmbracoDocs/Implementation/Services/index.md

 Although there is a Management Service compelling called the `ContentService` - only use this to modify content - do not use the `ContentService` in a View/Template to pull back data to display, this will make database requests and be slow - here instead use the generically named `UmbracoHelper` to access the `PublishedContentQuery` methods that operate against a cache of published content items, and are significantly quicker.
 :::

-The Management Services and Helpers are all registered with Umbraco's underlying DI framework - this article aims to show examples of gaining access to utilise them in multiple different scenarios (there are subtle differences to be aware of depending on what part of Umbraco is being extended) - and also suggest how to follow a similar pattern to encapsulate custom 'site specific' logic, registered with the DI framework, to avoid repetition and promote consistency and readability in a solution.
+The Management Services and Helpers are all registered with Umbraco's underlying DI framework - this article aims to show examples of gaining access to utilise these resources in multiple different scenarios (there are subtle differences to be aware of depending on what part of Umbraco is being extended) - and also suggest how to follow a similar pattern to encapsulate custom 'site specific' implementation logic, in similar services and helpers, registered with the underlying DI contain, to avoid repetition and promote consistency and readability within an Umbraco site solution.

 ## Accessing Management Services and Helpers in a Template/View